67 Comments

 This is a really interesting question: Scottish Gaelic (and its relatives) have separated two different functions that we have merged in “to be.”
 For the copula (linking predicate objects), the present-tense “is” form is descended from *h1es-, while the past “bu” is from *bhuh-.
 Very much like Latin in this way!
 The one that goes with adjectives “tha” is from another root altogether, one meaning ‘stand’.
 I love the Celtic languages!

-I came to wonder the same thing.
+I wonder the same thing.
 How did Latin end up with sum, es, est, which French turned into je suis, tu es, il est?
-Then their future and past tenses went even further astray: eram, eras, erat; fui, fuisti, fuit.
+Their future and past tenses went even further astray: eram, eras, erat; fui, fuisti, fuit.
 Future: ero, eris, erit.
-Did we have anything similar in pre-English?

 Awesome, Colin!
 I know you don't tend to go too technical with languages' inner workings, especially when talking PIE in past articles, but I'd love to see you explain why *hes- (can't do subscripts on my phone) can't do the past tense, *bhuh- can't do the present, and why *hwes- can do all: what are the suffixes used and why they can or can't work with each root.